shimaore/superagent-as-promised/README.md

     require('superagent-as-promised')(SuperAgent,Promise);

 `SuperAgent` must be a SuperAgent class; it is extended with `endAsync()`, `then`, and `catch` methods.
-The optional `Promise` parameter allows you to provide your own Promise class; `bluebird` is used by default.
+The optional `Promise` parameter allows you to provide your own Promise class; the native Promise class is used by default.